 Choosing the right school for your child is perhaps the most important decision you will make.
-A Steiner Education creates a love of learning and; sees artistic activity and the development of the imagination as integral to learning; and is respected worldwide for its ability to produce capable young people with a strong sense of self and diverse capacities that enable them to become socially responsible citizens.
+A Steiner Education creates a love of learning, sees artistic activity and the development of the imagination as integral to learning, and is respected worldwide for its ability to produce capable young people with a strong sense of self and diverse capacities that enable them to become socially responsible citizens.

 I'm really excited to publish this, the next in our series on working parents in Bristol.
 About 800 of you contributed to this research, and here it is, a massive insight into how Bristol parents work, who looks after our kids, and what frustrations and concerns we have about our employers, our schools and our city.
 Let's use it to make some real changes. thebristolparent.com/2017/09/your-story-how-bristols-parents-work/